LichAmnesia/LichBlog/source/_posts/Web-Front-End-Development-Project-Portal.md

 The foot part can't show as I expect.
 The foot part is too wide for me but I can't change the size or position.
 It will show differently in different window size.

 ### Sources you used in creating your portal

-Mostly, I used the [material design docs](https://material.io/) to help me design the whole portal.
+- Mostly, I used the [material design docs](https://material.io/) to help me design the whole portal.
+- Also, I used [trianglify](http://qrohlf.com/trianglify/) and [chroma.js](http://gka.github.io/chroma.js/) to generate low-poly images in the portal.

 ### Lessons learned
 I learned how to write a responsible website and how to use material design in my portal.
 Next time, I want to learn how to make the interactions more smoothly and change the layout.